Drug and Alcohol Intensive Outpatient

 We understand that enrolling in drug and alcohol addiction treatment of any kind can be an overwhelming process.
 We make the process easier by providing a simple admissions process.
 During your initial phone call, our friendly admissions staff will collect information from you to verify that our intensive outpatient program is a great fit.
 If so, we’ll proceed by briefly verifying your insurance and enrolling you or your loved one in our Austin or Houston IOP.

-If you have questions about this intensive outpatient program or any other drug or alcohol program at Nova Recovery Center, please call (512) 605-2955 to speak to an admissions representative today.
+If you have questions about this intensive outpatient program or any other drug or alcohol program at Nova Recovery Center, please call (512) 605-2955 to speak with an admissions representative today.

 Top 11 Questions and Answers About Intensive Outpatient Programs (IOP)